gsbrodal/gsbrodal.github.io/ipsa/workload.md

----
-layout: ipsa
-title: Expected course work load
+# Expected course work load
-permalink: /ipsa/workload.html
----

 Below is an estimation of the expected number of hours required for the course.